 - Thinking time –This is not a to do on your list, but I find if I do not have any time for my mind to wander – while I am driving, walking the dog, or doing the dishes – I get cranky.
 I need time to think and dream about possibilities and solutions.
 I am an entrepreneurial creative type and we need lots of time to think.
 You might need some planned thinking time too!

-Productivity Podcast #6 10 Ways to Find More Time
+Podcast #6 10 Ways To Find More Time

 Once you have your tasks divided out by type, then it’s time to find new pockets of time to accomplish your to do list!

 Here are 10 ways I have been able to find more time in the last 10 years.